pyne/pyne/docs/source/usersguide/nucname.rst

  #. **CINDER**: The CINDER format is similar to zzaaam form except that the placement of the Z- and
     A-numbers are swapped.
 Therefore, this format is effectively aaazzzm.
 For example, '2420951' is the valid cinder notation for 'AM242M'.
+ #. **ALARA**: In ALARA format, elements are denoted by the lower case atomic symbol.
+Isotopes are
+    specified by appending a semicolon and A-number.
+For example, "fe" and "fe:56" represent elemental iron and iron-56 respectively.
+No metastable flag exists.

 If there are more conventions that you would like to see supported, please contact the :ref:`dev_team`.